kpetremann/salt-exporter/README.md

         - "highstate"
 ```

-**Note: Except for -health-minions, all flag have the priority over the configuration file.**
+**Note: Except for -health-minions, all flags have the priority over the configuration file.**

 ## Features